Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

 ```
 scp name@rivanna.hpc.virginia.edu:{path_to_the_file} {path_to_the_file_you_want_to_copy; this should include the file name}
 ```
-When you copy the file from a remote sever, you should use scp commend in your local mahince not in the remote sever!
+When you copy the file from a remote sever, you should use the scp commend in your local machine, not in the remote sever!

 [4] View pictures via ssh.